Sandi: A System for Accountability: Acknowledgments

-\paragraph{Score Integrity} We define score integrity in the case of a malicious $\accountabilityServer$ and an honest sender.
-For simplicity, we assume no report privacy (no DP).
+\appendixsection{Security Games} \paragraph{Score Integrity} We define score integrity in the case of a malicious $\accountabilityServer$ and an honest sender.
+For simplicity, we assume no reporter privacy (no DP).
 The sender starts a tag issuance protocol in oracle $\OIssueTag$.
-The adversary inputs the message that it wants the honest sender to send to the receiver and the game stores the state of the sender.
+For this oracle the adversary inputs the channel it wants the honest sender to use.
+The game keeps track of the state of the sender.
 The tag issuance is complete in the $\OReport$ oracle. $\OReport$ also includes the report protocol.
 In this game, some receivers are honest while some others are corrupted.
 When a tag is issued for an honest receiver who does not report, $\accountabilityServer$ gets no information about the completed issuance, meaning that $\OReport$ is not called.
 We capture the corrupted receivers with the $\OReport$ oracle, which outputs $(\opening, \proof, \blindSenderToken)$, where $\accountabilityServer$ gets $(\proof, \blindSenderToken)$ to make an honest report.
 Both corrupted receivers' reports and honest receivers' reports are modeled by $\OReport$ and count for one report.

 Note that malicious senders play no role in the game.
-The adversary can run them, play with malicious \accountabilityServer and send messages to honest or malicious receivers.
-If honest receivers do not report, the malicious senders play no role without using any oracles.
+The adversary can run them, play with malicious \accountabilityServer and establish endorsed channels with honest or malicious receivers.
+If honest receivers do not report, malicious senders play no role without using any oracles.

 The goal of the adversary is to produce a false report count $\reportCount$ larger than the true number of reports, and $\reportCount$ valid pairwise different Privacy Pass tokens.
 We can prove that the one-more unforgeability (OMUF) of Privacy Pass tokens implies score integrity.
 Indeed, an adversary that plays the score integrity game can be transformed into an adversary playing the OMUF game, with similar complexity and advantage.